 Three pieces of pork on a stick, with some kind of vegetable (from the onion family, maybe) in between the pieces.
 The vegetable is an excellent choice to go with the pork.

 I didn’t try the chicken skins on a stick (though I will next time, I think).
-Between what I paid for and the massive amounts of food that got shared later I ended up trying almost everything the store had.
+Between what I paid for and the massive amounts of food that got shared later I ended up trying almost everything they had.
 At the end, everyone was full, so I ended up with the leftover vouchers.
-They had to be used by Saturday if they were gonna get used, but I forgot until it was raining pretty hard Saturday evening.
+They had to be used by Saturday, but I forgot until it was raining pretty hard Saturday evening.
 The robata is in a nice spot on the riverfront, but it’s a 15-20 minute walk, and I didn’t want to go there in the rain with no umbrella.

 I’ve never been much of an umbrella-user, but now that I’m walking everywhere I’m starting to see the appeal.
 It’s sunny today, so I’ll probably see if the nearby 100 yen store has any.
 I know that the first 100 yen store I went to had a bunch.
 If nothing else, I know they sell them at the Co-op, though it’s a bit more expensive there.